-- Professor Martie Van-Tongeren, Professor of Occupational and Environmental Health, University of Manchester – Perceptions of COVID-19 transmission risk and effectiveness of mitigation on public transport.
-Click to access a pdf of the presentation
+- Professor Martie Van-Tongeren, Professor of Occupational and Environmental Health, The University of Manchester – Perceptions of COVID-19 transmission risk and effectiveness of mitigation on public transport.
+View a pdf of Prof Van-Tongeren’s presentation.

 - Professor Cath Noakes, Professor of Environmental Engineering for Buildings, University of Leeds – Understanding the factors that influence COVID-19 transmission mechanisms on public transport

 - Dr Taku Fujiyama, Associate Professor of Transport Studies, and Dr Liora Malki-Epshtein, Associate Professor of Urban Fluid Mechanics and Air Quality, University College London – Understanding the risks of virus transmission on London’s public transport vehicles.
-Click to access a pdf of the presentation
+View a pdf of Dr Fujiyama’s presentation.

 Professor Cath Noakes OBE is a chartered mechanical engineer, with a background in fluid dynamics.
 She leads research into ventilation, indoor air quality and infection control in the built environment.
 Her research focuses on experimental and modelling based studies, to explore the transport of airborne pathogens, the influence of indoor airflows, and the effectiveness of engineering approaches to controlling airborne disease transmission, including within healthcare settings.